At a glance

 Are there health benefits to drinking wine?

-Despite the alcohol industry's substantial efforts to promote wine as a heart-healthy and beneficial beverage, scientific evidence published in the Journal of Internal Medicine overwhelmingly concludes that alcohol does not provide any health benefits.
+Despite the alcohol industry’s substantial efforts to promote wine as a heart-healthy beverage, evidence published in the Journal of Internal Medicine overwhelmingly concludes that alcohol does not provide any health benefits.2

 Because alcohol suppresses fat burning, it significantly increases the risk of excess body weight, metabolic imbalances, and fatty liver disease, a primary risk factor for cirrhosis and liver failure.

-And, what’s more, a significant percentage of people are sensitive to natural compounds and additives in wine associated with a wide range of health issues.
+What’s more, a significant percentage of people are sensitive to natural compounds and additives in wine that are associated with a wide range of health issues.

 Both red and white wine contain sulfites, a common preservative used to extend wine’s shelf-life that can trigger symptoms such as headaches, vision problems, hives, dizziness, and nausea.